docker-archive/ucp_lab/orca_lab.md

 	![Menu](images/menu.png)

 7. List out all the running containers by clicking `Show` on the line listing 	the Dockercoins application

 	![Show Containers](images/show.png)

 	Notice that from here you control the container state (stop, restart, start) 	as well as 	delete a container.

-8. Click `inspect` next to the dockercoins_rng container
+8. Click `inspect` next to any of the containers

 	This shows us the details of the running container.
 We can also control 	container state 	here.
 Aditionally we can scale out a given container.

 10. Notice how the menu bar allows you to see performance stats, logs, and even open a console window into the container.
 Feel free to explore these options.